Calmer Now; Wings Soar, Stems Grow (2023)

 Blessing

-Canvas, silk fabric, chicken foot, needle, thread.
-Variable dimensions
+Materials: Canvas, silk, chicken foot, needle, thread

 Untitled Objects

-I invited Zarya Austin-Fell to collaborate on this exhibition, merging our practices across installation, performance, image, and music.
-Conceived through a residency-like approach, the project unfolded in dialogue with Lisbon’s culture and dramatic surroundings, drawing our attention to birds, the ocean, and forests, as well as the region’s lingering atmosphere of melancholy.
-We spent a week in the village of Almoçageme creating plaster casts of our bodies to mold clay vessels, which we filled with foraged plants, remnants, shells, and bones from what we consumed.
-These materials reflected the fragility of the natural environment and transformed the gallery space into a domestic, lived-in setting—a physical diary of our time in Sintra.
-The exhibition was activated by a concert and remained on view, foregrounding the passage of time through the traces left behind.
+We spent a week in the village of Almoçageme casting our bodies to mold clay vessels, which we filled with foraged plants and remnants of our meals.
+These materials reflected environmental fragility and transformed the gallery into a domestic, lived-in space—a physical diary of our time in Sintra.
+The exhibition was activated by a concert and remained on view for several weeks, foregrounding the passage of time through the traces left behind.

-Photography: Gaat Museum and Pedro Covas
+Photography: Pedro Covas